cdklabs/cdk-validator-cfnguard/README.md

    For instance, a rule may require that an access logging bucket is specified for each S3 bucket.
    In this case, the rule can check whether you have passed a reference to a bucket in the same template, but it cannot verify that a hardcoded bucket name like "examplebucket" actually refers to a real bucket or a bucket you own.
-Your CDK stack may pass the rule in this case but still present a security threat to you.

 You can add a layer of security protection by enabling the same proactive controls in your Control Tower cloud environment.
 There are different considerations for using these controls since they operate in a